jorg-gradwohl/Cyberlab/setup/smb-samba-setup.md

 Add:

 ```
-*/5 * * * * /home/user/smb_heartbeat.sh
+*/1 * * * * /home/user/smb_activity.sh
 ```
-_(In a cron expression, the five * symbols represent minutes, hours, day-of-month, month, and day-of-week, and together they define when and how often the scheduled job will run. * → means “every”. */5 → means “every 5”)_
+_(In a cron expression, the five * symbols represent minutes, hours, day-of-month, month, and day-of-week, and together they define when and how often the scheduled job will run. * → means “every”. */1 → means “every minute”)_
 This results in:
-- A new timestamped log file every 5 minutes inside the SMB share
+- One update to `smb_activity.log` every minute inside the SMB share.
-- Splunk can ingest these files if we monitor the directory
+- Continous SMB activity that can be monitored in Splunk.

 Verify: